 One image of yielding hearts comes from the New Testament.
 “And Jesus, walking by the sea of Galilee, saw two bretheren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.
 And he saith unto them, Follow me, and I will make you fishers of men.
 And they straightway left their nets, and followed him.”
 (Matthew 4:18-20).
 Peter and Andrew were passionate fishermen.
 Their owned boats, managed a prosperous fishing business, and employed other men (Mark 1:16-20; Luke 5:10).
 They looked forward to fishing for the rest of their lives.
 As noble and fulfilling such a life may have been, Jesus could see in them higher potential.
 When Simon and Andrew heard the call, there was no hesitation.
 They let go and abandoned their business affairs, wholly or in part, to follow the Savior.

-Achieving success in any area for which we feel passion, including our families, our careers, and other noble endeavors, requires resolve, energy, and a determination to do whatever it takes with integrity.
-The pursuit will demand our time and attention, and sometimes many tears.
+Most worthwhile pursuits require resolve, energy, and a determination to do whatever it takes with integrity.
+Righteous endeavors will demand our time and attention, and sometimes many tears.
 I believe such efforts can be pleasing to God.
-When Adam was driven from his garden home, God gave the commandment “In the sweat of thy face shalt thou eat bread” (Genesis 3:19).
 He commands us to be anxiously engaged in good causes and to do many good things of our own free will (D&C 58:27).
 However, sometimes excessive concern over the slow pace of progress, resentment over past failures, and even envy for the achievements and blessings of others can interfere with our ability to learn what God would have us learn.
 When left unchecked, such attitudes of the heart burn excessive amounts of emotional energy so that we have nothing left to offer Him.

-Passion, determination and appropriate self-sacrifice are all essential in pursuing any achievement that is truly worthwhile.
-God also commands us to pray for His help in these pursuits (Alma 34:17-27).
+God commands us to pray for His help with our personal ambitions (Alma 34:17-27).
 As a loving father, He wants us to succeed.
 Because of this very truth, however, to learn what God would have us understand we ultimately need to be willing to let go of our determination that we get the exact results we seek.
 After all we can do, we are to leave the rest in God’s hands, with a willingness to be what He wants us to be.
 Perhaps there is more for us to achieve than we realize.
 God always sees paths of greater potential, though such paths are rarely smooth and without unexpected difficulties and sacrifice.
 As we yield our hearts to Him and trust in His love, we can maintain proper perspective for what really matters, and learn what He would have us understand.

 A second image of yielding hearts comes from the Book of Mormon, an account written many centuries ago.
 A group of people had been enslaved by their enemies who would beat them and treat them like animals.
 The pain and suffering of this people was so great that three times they made violent attempts to rise up and free themselves.
 Each time, however, they were driven back in defeat, death, and sorrow.
 Eventually, “they did humble themselves even in the depths of humility; and they did cry mightily to God; yea, even all the day long did they cry unto their God that he would deliver them out of their afflictions.”
 And the Lord heard their prayers.
 Over time, a long period of time,1 the hearts of their enemies were slowly softened.
 The people began to “prosper by degrees” until they were entirely freed from their afflictions in a series of miraculous events (Mosiah 21) through the mercy of God.